SigismundBT/mostir/docs/docs/usage-example.md

 ## Notes
 - Use `absolute: true` with fast-glob to ensure esbuild receives fully resolved paths.
 - The `ignore` array can be reused for both `fast-glob` and the `ignore` option in `mostir`.
-- This pattern is useful if you want fine-grained control over which files to include/exclude (especially in monorepo setups).
+- `ignore` pattern is useful if you want fine-grained control over which files to include/exclude (especially in monorepo setups).